derek-watson14/azure-blog-cspb-3112/_posts/2025-02-04-azure-functions.md

 *Methodology: For each learning objective in each module, write a short summary demonstrating knowledge matching the objective as learned in the course.*

+## Post-course review
+I have worked on a function app once before to create an HTTP-based REST API on a consumption plan.
+It was a low-cost solution for an API that gets around 200,000 requests per month and costs about $20/month to run.
+None of that cost comes from the function app itself, but rather from related services like Microsoft Defender and Log Analytics.
+I like how function apps provide a natural way to organize and manage groups of functions, AWS Lambdas require a bit more work to group together like this.
+I also really enjoy the ability to develop and test locally, that is also a lot smoother than the developer experience on AWS.

+The functions I have worked on did not use bindings, but it was nice to learn about them in this course.
+It seems like a really intuitive way to connect to Azure services if I ever work on a function app again in the future.

+I would have liked the course to get into function keys and function URLs a bit more in this course.
+I also found it interesting to have the comparison to WebJobs and Azure Logic Apps

+*Course notes by module start below*

 <hr/>

 ## Module 1: Explore Azure Functions